Relinquish Your Pet

 Before You Relinquish

 At the Humane Society of Boulder Valley, we understand that at times people are no longer able to care for their pets due to living situations, allergies or other reasons.
-If you are considering relinquishing your pet due to behavior concerns, please first call our Training and Behavior team at 303-442-4030 x368 for a consultation or click here to view our online behavior library that is full of information and tips for common behavior issues.
+If you are considering relinquishing your pet due to behavior concerns, we invite you to call our Training and Behavior team at 303-442-4030 x368 or click here to view our online behavior library that is full of information and tips for common behavior issues.
 If veterinary expenses are the reason you are thinking of giving up your pet, please click here to learn more about our clinic's financial assistance programs.

 Giving Up Your Pet